fliptanedo/FlipWebsite2024/README.md

 * HugoBlox offers Tailwind as an alternative to Bootstrap styling.
 I'm sticking to Bootstrap for now.

+## Updates in my workflow

+I have added a `./figures/` folder for images specifically for this `README.md` file.

 ### Notes for this year and next